mozilla/pkipolicy/rootstore/policy.md

     the certificates;
 5.  a list of the CA policy documents (with version numbers) referenced during the audit;
-6.  whether the audit is for a period of time or point in time;
+6.  whether the audit is for a period of time or a point in time;
 7.  the start date and end date of the period, for those that cover a period of time;
 8.  the point in time date, for those that are for a point in time;